Chase (comics)

-Chase was a comic book series published by DC Comics.
+Chase is a comic book series published by DC Comics.
 It was written by Dan Curtis Johnson, illustrated by J.H.
 Williams III and inked by Mick Gray.
 It lasted ten issues (including a special #1,000,000 issue).
 The character of Cameron Chase first appeared in Batman #550 (January 1998) written by Doug Moench and drawn by Kelley Jones.
 The Batman appearance was used to promote the upcoming series.

 The original Chase series was reprinted in graphic novel form in December 2011.

 Fictional character biography

 The series focused on Cameron Chase, an agent of the Department of Extranormal Operations tasked with monitoring and neutralizing metahuman threats to national security.
 A New York City resident and former private detective, Chase was recruited by Director Bones, head of the DEO's Northeastern division.

 Cameron was the eldest daughter of Walter Chase.
-Walter led a secret second life as the little-known hero called the Acro-Bat who led of a team of altruistic, but inexperienced, heroes known as the Justice Experience.
+Walter led a secret second life as the little-known hero called the Acro-Bat who led a team of altruistic, but inexperienced, heroes known as the Justice Experience.
 Walter was murdered by a deranged ex-scientist named Doctor Trap, who used his cybernetic jaws to tear the hero's throat out.

 Doctor Trap was in reality Larry Trapp, a man who had lost his girlfriend Caroline Anders due to a public battle between the Justice Experience and their archenemies, the House of Pain, and blamed her death on all involved.
 Trap thereupon set about trapping and killing the members of both teams.
 Trap left Acro-Bat's body on the kitchen floor of the Chase family's home, where a young Cameron found it first.
 Her father's murder deeply scarred Cameron Chase, and left her with a deep hatred of superbeings.

 Cameron has since been assigned to a number of cases, including one involving the Suicide Squad and Russian Mafia-controlled Rocket Reds in issues #2 and #3, a job watching the Teen Titans in issue #4, and the Cult of the Broken Circle in issue #5.
 While watching the Titans, she works with Booster Gold and Firehawk to stop an attack from the Clock King and his Clockwatchers.
 Her most noteworthy case involved her attempts to ascertain the true identity of the Batman, as seen in Chase #7-8.
 She also discovered the alternate lives employed by the shape-changing Martian Manhunter while working under Director Bones after searching for answers about the link between John Jones and the Martian Manhunter, and after examining varying statements from witnesses of a suspicious battle between J'onn J'onzz and the metacriminal Ron Gomz.
 She was completely unaware that she was closer to the Martian Manhunter than she would have liked to be, though he would later save her life when Doctor Trap attempted to kill her.